St. Joseph Island (Ontario): Government

-Federally, the island is represented in the House of Commons by the Member of Parliament for the electoral district of Algoma—Manitoulin—Kapuskasing.
+In recent history the island has been part of federal districts that have been mostly rural.
 During the redistribution of federal electoral districts that followed the 2011 census, the commission recommended removing St. Joseph Island from the Sault Ste.
-Marie electoral district that includes the City of Sault Ste.
+Marie electoral district that included the city of Sault Ste.
 Marie and returning it to the more rural Algoma—Manitoulin—Kapuskasing district on the basis that the island has "some community of interest with other similar-sized communities along Highway 17" in that electoral district.

 Demographics

 The island's permanent population has grown steadily over the last fifteen years.
 Nearly 500 new residents were added to the island between 2006 and 2021, increasing the population to a historic high of 2,320 residents.
 The 2021 census recorded a year-round population increase of 14.2 per cent over the 2016 census.
 Every census subdivision saw an increase in population; the largest increase of 24.4 per cent occurred in Hilton Township.
 St. Joseph Township and the Village of Hilton Beach both saw an increase of about 15 per cent and Jocelyn Township grew 0.3 per cent.

-In 2011, nearly two-thirds of the population (63%) was between the ages of 15 to 64, over a quarter (27%) is 65 or older, and ten per cent are children under the age of 15.
+In 2011, nearly two-thirds of the population (63%) was between the ages of 15 and 64, over a quarter (27%) is 65 or older, and ten per cent are children under the age of 15.
 The median age for the island was 56.3.

 The population of the island first peaked at 1,996 residents at the beginning of the 1900s following a 75 per cent increase from a decade earlier.
 It then declined to just over 1,100 residents in 1966.
 Today, the majority of the population, approximately 1,400 residents, reside in St. Joseph Township at the island's north-west end.
 The largest population centre on St. Joseph Island is the village of Richards Landing on the island's northern shore.

-During the summer months, the influx of seasonal cottagers can boost the island’s population to between 4,000 and 10,000.
+During the summer months, the influx of seasonal cottagers can boost the island's population to between 4,000 and 10,000.

 Culture

-St. Joseph Island’s appeal as a tourist destination has contributed to a culture that mixes its rural charm with a lively arts scene.
+St. Joseph Island's appeal as a tourist destination has contributed to a culture that mixes its rural charm with a lively arts scene.